10 Tempestuous Writerly Romances

 10. George Sand and Alfred de Musset

-Novelist George Sand courted controversy in 19th century France by writing racy novels, smoking cigars, cross-dressing, and dating younger men.
+Novelist George Sand courted controversy in 19th-century France by writing racy novels, smoking cigars, cross-dressing, and dating younger men.
 Her on-again, off-again relationship with philandering poet Alfred de Musset took a dramatic turn during a trip to Italy when she dumped him for the physician who treated him for a mysterious ailment, likely an STD.
-When she returned to Paris, she reconciled briefly with the poet before breaking it off for good.
-As a parting gesture, she cut off her long, dark hair and sent it to him in a skull.
+When she returned to Paris, she reconciled briefly with the poet.
+Months before the pair parted for good, she cut off her long, dark hair and sent it to him in a skull.